The SlimStampen logo

 A higher grade

 Figure 4.
-Grades on a French vocabulary test after a 15-minute learning session the previous day.
-1 = Flashcard, 4 = SlimStampen.
+Grades on a French word test after a 15-minute learning session the previous day.
+1 = Flash card, 4 = Memory Lab.
 Algorithm 2 and 3 represent two other learning algorithms.

 Figure 5.
-Accuracy during the learning session (pink solid) and during the test (purple striped), for students learning with the Leitner flashcard system (LS) and for students learning with the SlimStampen system (RT-S).
+Accuracy during the learning session (pink solid) and during the test (purple striped), for students who learned with the Leitner flashcard system (LS) and for students who learned with the MemoryLab system (RT-S).

-These results confirm that SlimStampen results in a higher learning efficiency than traditional flashcard learning methods: students learn more information in the same study time.
+These results confirm that MemoryLab results in a higher learning efficiency than traditional flashcard learning methods: students learn more information in the same study time.

-Want to learn more about the science behind SlimStampen?
+Want to learn more about the science behind MemoryLab?

-Below you can find an overview of all relevant scientific publications about SlimStampen:
+Below you can find an overview with all relevant scientific publications about MemoryLab:

 References